The supercooled Stefan problem with transport noise: weak solutions and blow-up: The associated McKean--Vlasov problem

 with probability 1.
 Moreover, if $s\in \mathfrak{D}^{\uparrow}_{\mathbb{H}}$ is the minimal solution, then there is equality in \eqref{eq:pathwise_min_jump} for all $t>0$ with probability 1. \end{prop} \begin{proof} By Lemma \ref{prop:no_blow_up_timing} below, $\nu(t,\mathrm{d}x)$ has a density for all $t>0$.
 Thus, the proof of the second claim follows in the same way as Theorem \ref{thm:traject_jump}, using Theorem \ref{prop:min_soln_jumps} in place of Theorem \ref{thm:minimality}.
 To establish \eqref{eq:pathwise_min_jump} we can follow the same arguments but with a slightly different ending (that we could also rely on for the second claim).
 Invoking Proposition \ref{prop:min_jump}, we can find $\Omega_\star\in \mathcal{F}_\infty$ with $\mathbb{P}(\Omega_\star)=1$ so that $s(t)(\omega) \geq \lim_{\varepsilon \downarrow 0} s(t;\varepsilon)(\omega)$ for all $t>0$ with $s(t)(\omega)\neq s(t-)(\omega)$, and we can then deduce $ \nu(\tau_k,[s(\tau_k),s(\tau_k)+y])\geq \lambda \kappa y$ for all $y\in [0,1/k]$ on $\{\tau_k < \infty\}$ by retracing the proof of Theorem \ref{thm:traject_jump} with the same definition of $\tau_k$.
 Relying now on the arguments in the proof of Proposition \ref{prop:min_jump} starting from \eqref{eq:jump_restart}, $\mathbb{P}(\tau_k < \infty)>0$ would lead to a contradiction of the right-continuity of the freezing front.
 Hence $\mathbb{P}(\tau_k < \infty)=0$, and so the claim follows as in the proof of Theorem \ref{thm:traject_jump}. \end{proof}

 \begin{rem}[Functional convergence to the minimal solution] Let $s$ be the minimal solution.
 Since $0\leq s$ and $\Gamma[s]=s$, repeated applications of $\Gamma$ gives $s^{(n)}\leq s$ for all $n\geq 1$.
 In the proof of Proposition \ref{prop:initial_aligned}, we thus get $\check{s} \leq s$ and so $\check{s}=s$.
 Thus, $s^{(n)}$ converges almost surely to the minimal solution in the sense of pointwise convergence at all continuity points $t>0$ of the limit.
 If the convergence also holds at $t=0$, this is equivalent to almost sure convergence for Skorokhod's M1 topology on $\mathbf{D}^{\uparrow}_{\mathbb{H}}$, see \cite[Corollary~12.5.1]{whitt}.
 When \eqref{eq:initial_aligned} is satisfied, Proposition \ref{prop:initial_aligned} gives $s^{(n)}(0)=s(0)=s_0$, so there is M1 convergence.
-If the left-hand side, $\mathrm{LHS}$, of \eqref{eq:initial_aligned} is non-zero, we can set $\hat{s}_0=s_0 + \mathrm{LHS}$ and let $s^{(n)}$ denote the iterates for the \emph{restarted} problem at $t=0$ with $s^{(n)}(0)=\hat{s}_0$.
-By Proposition \ref{prop:min_soln_jumps}, also $s(0)=\hat{s}_0$, so we have M1 convergence.
-Alternatively, we can take $s^{(n)}(0)=s_0$ and modify the M1 topology to not enforce convergence at the initial time as in, e.g., \cite[Definition 4.5]{jakubowski}. \end{rem}
+If the left-hand side, $\mathrm{LHS}$, of \eqref{eq:initial_aligned} is non-zero, we can redefine $s^{(n)}(0):=s_0 + \mathrm{LHS}$: then we have M1 convergence of $s^{(n)}$ to $s$, since $s(0)=s_0 + \mathrm{LHS}$ by Proposition \ref{prop:min_soln_jumps}.
+Alternatively, we can modify the M1 topology to not enforce convergence at the initial time (e.g., akin to \cite[Definition 4.5]{jakubowski}) and thus directly have M1 convergence of $s^{(n)}$ to $s$. \end{rem}